pokeychip19946/Alpha-AI/README.md

 #  STEPS TO RUN THE CODE

+STEP 1- Access Task 3 folder to run the code

-STEP 1- Load graph.pd and image.jpg
+STEP 2- Load graph.pd and image.jpg

-STEP 2 - Run the code normally in jupyter not in google collab as opencv was not supporting in the collab
+STEP 3 - Run the code normally in jupyter not in google collab as opencv was not supporting in the collab